domandlj/Python-ADT-Sugar/README.md

 # Python-ADT-Sugar
-A simple preprocessor that extends python with a Haskell-like sintacitc sugar for algebraic data types (kinda).
+A simple preprocessor that extends Python with a Haskell-like sintactic sugar for algebraic data types (kinda).
 🐍 + 🍬 = ❤️

 ## Usage